 The comparison with Shenzhen shows that in both cities the migrant population is an important driving force for the segregation of the social space.
 Due to the industrial development of these two port-cities, both Zhuhai and Shenzhen have been attracting a high number of migrant-workers.
 Furthermore, because of their similar spatial structure (long and narrow), the urban growth pattern of Zhuhai and Shenzhen differs from the concentric zone pattern which is typical to Guangzhou’s urban development.
 Finally, the different scope of their urbanization process, reflect the difference in size of their rural area.

 Since both Zhuhai and Nanchang are medium-sized cities, the comparison appears more balanced in terms of social structure.
 However, there are significant differences in the spatial structures of these two cities.
-In Nanchang, the old , the urban and the agricultural are prominent, while in Zhuhai, the most important area is the new industrial district, due to the concentration of non-native population.
+In Nanchang, the old neighbourhood, the urban neighbourhood and the agricultural neighbourhood are prominent, while in Zhuhai, the most important area is the new industrial district, due to the concentration of non-native population.

 After illustrating these three thoughtful comparisons, Hu Jincan summarizes Zhuhai’s social and spatial structures’ main characteristics, emphasizing its fan-shaped model constituted by two main transportation arteries wings.
 He also underlines the impact of Macau, Zhongshan and Tanzhou on Zhuhai’s social and spatial structure.
 He, then, presents four mechanisms responsible for the formation of this particular structure, including the market, the public policies, the family life cycle and the role of nature and history.